kostaman/LED_Matrix-1/README.md

 Note stealing additional power from LEDs is also possible which may result in a trivial amount of brightness reduction.
 However this is not recommended.
 Even less so is possibly limiting the number of RGB pixels on at a time to limit LED power consumption.

 ## VLAN / Switch
 It is recommended to use VLAN to contain packet transmission.
 While not required it may be desired for security or functional purposes.
 The reason for the recommendation is prevent flooding, which is possible since the L2 switch may never be able to associate the packet to a single port.
 This may sound like a flaw but it is potentially more stable.
-These are likely designed to on dedicated L2 segements anyhow for stability concerns.
+These are likely designed to work on dedicated L2 segements anyhow for stability concerns.
 VLANs are an alternative to physical segementation.

 If looking to restrict access to the display L2 segement issolation can prevent unathorized access to display and network traffic.
 Note if using VLANs configuration of network and network devices can represent possible concerns for security.
 When in doubt use physical issolation.